 Please get an eye exam every year or two.
-Even if you dont feel you need glasses, your eye HEALTH is important.
-You only have 2 of them!
-(Or you should, anyway).
+Even if you don't feel you need glasses, your eye HEALTH is important.

 Commonly known as Farsightedness, Hyperopia is a condition in which objects that are far away are seen clearly, but near objects do not come into proper focus.
 Hyperopia happens when your eyeball is too short or your cornea has too little curvature.

 Symptoms of hyperopia include difficulty in focusing on near objects, eye fatigue, and possibly headaches.
 Hyperopia is usually corrected with reading glasses or computer or task glasses. (just reading, but a bit further away).

 TIPS: Whether you use reading glasses or not, you can do several simple things to help reduce eye fatigue for up close work.